STAHIKI/Stahiki-landing/replit.md

 ## Overview

 Stahiki is a modern web application for creating intelligent digital twins using AI.
-The platform is designed to help industries like agriculture, smart cities, and manufacturing build and deploy digital twin solutions quickly.
+Positioned as a stealth-mode startup, the platform is designed to help industries like agriculture, smart cities, and manufacturing build and deploy AI-native digital twin solutions.
 The application follows a full-stack architecture with a React frontend and Express backend, utilizing modern web technologies and design patterns.
+The landing page showcases early access signup with startup-focused messaging.

 ## User Preferences